joonarafael/unsecure-software/docs/security_fixes.md

 ## Congrats, you just made the application substantially more secure! 🎉

-Now rebuild the Docker image and run the application again.
+Now rebuild the Docker image and run the application again (read instructions found from [this document](./installation_manual.md)).
 You can try again all the described attacks in the [Security Issues document](./security_issues.md "Security Issues") and learn that none work anymore!